National Catholic Certification Program in Health Care Ethics

 Upon completion of the one-year program, students will be able to:

 - Begin articulating the Church's understanding of the inherent dignity of the human person as the objective basis for the Church's moral tradition in health care.

 - Have a sense of how to apply the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to effect the resolution of complex dilemmas encountered in clinical education, practice and research.

 - Identify some of the resources available to health care workers and others involved in the health care ministry which provide guidance for the resolution of bioethical issues.

 Web-Based Distance Learning Program: This course is designed for the busy professional.
-Participants must attend an initial two-day seminar held in the fall in either Philadelphia, New Orleans, or Bismarck (click the city name for the respective schedules).
+Participants must attend an initial two-day seminar held in the fall in either Philadelphia, or Bismarck (click the city name for the respective schedules).
 Students then interact independently with an instructor through a series of four learning modules over the course of the one-year program of study.
 Modules are completed through weekly assignments which include readings and an assessment of each student's theoretical understanding and ability to make practical application of the module content.
 Students are also given the opportunity to interact with their instructor, NCBC ethicists, and peers through a series of teleconferences and through an online discussion group.
 The program will culminate with a required intensive one-day seminar of case studies at the NCBC offices in Philadelphia on May 14, 2016.

 Who Will Benefit From the Program?